-Tynron to Keir Path: In 2019 the Tracks and Trails group were awarded a £1,000 grant from the Prince’s Countryside fund to enhance the experience of the Tynron to Keir Core Path 73.
-Along with funds from the JCBF, this enabled the to group to install additional signage, a pedestrian gate on the A702, two benches and information boards.
-This project has been delayed by tree felling and Covid-19 but is now progressing.
-Information boards and installation of a pedestrian gate on Ford farm.
-D&G Outdoor Access Team have installed 2in1 gates enabling walkers to go through fields instead of long twisty section of the A702.
-Two benches have been installed at viewpoints along the way.
+Tynron to Keir Path: In 2019 the Tracks and Trails group were awarded a £1,000 grant from the Prince’s Countryside Fund to enhance the experience of the Tynron to Keir Core Path 73.
+Along with funds from the JCBF, this enabled the to group to install additional signage, a pedestrian gate on Ford farm, information boards at two viewpoints and a guide leaflet.
+Additionally, D&G Outdoor Access Team installed two pedestrian gates enabling walkers to go through fields instead of along a twisty section of the A702 and a generous private donation helped fund two benches at viewpoints.

 Keir to Scaurfoot path: The tracks and Trails group were approached by Keir Community Council about the potential to improve this part of Core path 104 from Keir metal bridge to Scaurfoot.
 It is hoped to produce an on-line leaflet and install a bench.
 The Group are currently in discussion with the farmer and D & G Council.

 The Tracks and Trails group are keen to promote other existing walking and cycling routes in the area.
 Further information on routes is available on: Dumfries and Galloway core paths walking and cycling webpage https://info.dumgal.gov.uk/mapviewers/pathsmap.aspx.